Villa of Domitian: The "Hippodrome"

-The hippodrome is on the third terrace and is a large north-south space 75 m wide bounded by brick walls.
-It was not possible to establish the length because the wall to the south is not known.
-The north wall forms a semi-circle and at the centre of this semicircle was a fountain, 7.1 m long and 2.3 m wide, decorated with stucco.

-However it has been shown to be a garden from the water cisterns and decoration, similar to that of Domitian's palace on the Palatine.
+The garden in the shape of a hippodrome is a large north-south space 75 m wide bounded by brick walls.
+The north wall forms a semi-circle at the centre of which was a fountain, 7.1 m long and 2.3 m wide, decorated with stucco.
+It has been shown to be a garden from the water cisterns and decoration, similar to that of the Palace of Domitian on the Palatine.